It takes a significant amount of time, energy and resources to keep PEM’s Historic House collection in tiptop shape.

 Cotting-Smith Assembly House (138 Federal Street)

-Beginning in early May 2024, PEM’s Cotting-Smith Assembly House will get a refresh.
-Expect to see a fresh coat of paint on the exterior, and notice the walkway and driveway improvements.
-The walkway is being relaid at a level, smooth grade to meet ADA standards, while the driveway is being compacted and relaid with fresh stone.
-After that work is complete, PEM is looking to design and replace a missing balustrade that was once installed above the house’s portico but was removed in the early 20th century.
+A soil repair and drainage project on the front of the Cotting-Smith Assembly House recently completed and a new selection of period-appropriate plants will be identified and planted in spring 2025.
+PEM will also be designing and replacing a missing balustrade that was once installed above the house’s portico but was removed in the early 20th century.
 How do we know about it?
 This detail was almost lost to history, but appears in two historic photographs in PEM’s collection.

 Peirce-Nichols House (80 Federal Street)